bearlyonline/ProjectCLIM680/README.md

+# Analysis of Phenomena Related to Submicron Dust and Aerosol Optical Thickness (AOT) Throughout 2015

 ## Introduction

 I am applying MERRA-2 Global Data to a variables concerning submicron dust and the Aerosol Optical Thickness of submicron sust.